 It’s not really possible to ruin compost.
 You’ll just slow down the process a little.

-We’ve come to realise that every problem can be fixed with time, and by adding a bit more of the right ingredient.
-Towards the end of the article, we’ve put together a troubleshooting guide for common problems.
+I’ve come to realize that every problem can be fixed with time, and by adding a bit more of the right ingredient.
+Towards the end of the article, I’ve put together a troubleshooting guide for common problems.

 To get started, you only need two things:

-As always there are a few optional extras which can help to make your life easier:
+As always there are a few optional extras that can help to make your life easier:

 The general rule of thumb is that you can compost anything that’s been alive.
 For example, paper has come from trees which were once living.
 Therefore, you can add it to your compost heap.